 For that purpose measure (similar to the method described for the suspension fork) the distance between the two suspension element bolts or between rear rack and rear wheel while the bike is unloaded as well as while sitting on the bicycle in riding position.
 Also take into account possible luggage.
-Find out the total suspension travel possible for your bicycle with the method described above, depending on the mounted add-on-parts and clips on the piston rod.
+Find out the total suspension travel possible for your bicycle, depending on the mounted add-on-parts and clips on the piston rod.
 The static compression should amount to about one third of the overall suspension travel.